 You can also monitor service level performance using SLA timing to display whether objects are within SLA or not at the moment:

-- on the full object page in the top right;
+- On the full object page at the top right;

-- in Requests section where you can add SLA Time as a table column and will see SLA metrics displayed in minutes.
+- In the Requests section where you can add SLA Time as a table column and will see SLA metrics displayed in minutes.